 The use of supported controlled terminologies is recommended wherever available.
 If a sponsor identifies a concept for which no standard term exists, FDA recommends that the sponsor submit the concept to the appropriate terminology maintenance organization as early as possible to have a new term added to the standard dictionary.
 FDA considers this good terminology management practice.
-The creation of custom terms (i.e., so-called extensible code lists) for a submission is discouraged, because this does not support semantically interoperable study data exchange.
+The creation of custom terms for a submission is discouraged.
 Furthermore, the use of custom or extensible code lists should not be interpreted to mean that sponsors may substitute their own nonstandard terms in place of existing equivalent standardized terms.
 Sponsors should allow sufficient time for a proposed term to be reviewed and included in the terminology, as it is desirable to have the term incorporated into the standard terminology before the data are submitted.
-If custom terms cannot be avoided, the submitter should clearly identify and define them within the submission, reference them in the relevant RGs, and use them consistently throughout the application.
+If custom terms cannot be avoided, the submitter should clearly identify and define them